 JeSSica Petrow-Cohen

-Jessica Petrow-Cohen is a Brooklyn based creative nonfiction writer.
+Jessica Petrow-Cohen is a Pushcart Prize Nominated creative nonfiction writer.

 Her essay “On Molting,” was the winner of the 2024 Kenyon Review’s Short Nonfiction Contest judged by Melissa Febos.